 '''

+[WITH vertexCollection1[, vertexCollection2[, ...vertexCollectionN]]]

 FOR vertex[, edge[, path]]

 IN [min[..max]]

 OUTBOUND|INBOUND|ANY startVertex

 GRAPH graphName

 [OPTIONS options]

 '''

-- FOR : emits up to three variables: - vertex (object): the current vertex in a traversal - edge (object, optional): the current edge in a traversal - path (object, optional): representation of the current path with two members: - vertices : an array of all vertices on this path - edges : an array of all edges on this path - IN min..max : the minimal and maximal depth for the traversal: - min (number, optional): edges and vertices returned by this query will start at the traversal depth of min (thus edges and vertices below will not be returned).
+- WITH : optional for single server instances, but required for graph traversals in a cluster. - collections (collection, repeatable): list of vertex collections that will be involved in the traversal - FOR : emits up to three variables: - vertex (object): the current vertex in a traversal - edge (object, optional): the current edge in a traversal - path (object, optional): representation of the current path with two members: - vertices : an array of all vertices on this path - edges : an array of all edges on this path - IN min..max : the minimal and maximal depth for the traversal: - min (number, optional): edges and vertices returned by this query will start at the traversal depth of min (thus edges and vertices below will not be returned).
 If not specified, it defaults to 1.
 The minimal possible value is 0. - max (number, optional): up to max length paths are traversed.
 If omitted, max defaults to min.
 Thus only the vertices and edges in the range of min are returned. max can not be specified without min. - OUTBOUND | INBOUND | ANY : follow outgoing, incoming, or edges pointing in either direction in the traversal; Please note that this can't be replaced by a bind parameter. - startVertex (stringlobject): a vertex where the traversal will originate from.
 This can be specified in the form of an ID string or in the form of a document with the attribute \\id .
 All other values will lead to a warning and an empty result.
 If the specified document does not exist, the result is empty as well and there is no warning. - GRAPH graphName (string): the name identifying the named graph.
-Its vertex and edge collections will be looked up. - OPTIONS options (object, optional): used to modify the execution of the traversal.
+Its vertex and edge collections will be looked up.
+Note that the graph name is like a regular string, hence it must be enclosed by quote marks. - OPTIONS options (object, optional): used to modify the execution of the traversal.
 Only the following attributes have an effect, all others are ignored: - unique Vertices (string): optionally ensure vertex uniqueness - "path" it is guaranteed that there is no path returned with a duplicate vertex - "global" it is guaranteed that each vertex is visited at most once during the traversal, no matter how many paths lead from the start vertex to this one.
 If you start with a min depth > 1 a vertex that was found before min depth might not be returned at all (it still might be part of a path).
 Note: Using this configuration the result is not deterministic any more.
 If there are multiple paths from startVertex to vertex, one of those is picked. - "none" (default) no uniqueness check is applied on vertices - uniqueEdges (string): optionally ensure edge uniqueness - "path" (default) it is guaranteed that there is no path returned with a duplicate edge - "none" no uniqueness check is applied on edges.
 Note: Using this configuration the traversal will follow cycles in edges. - bfs (bool): optionally use the alternative breadth-first traversal algorithm - true the traversal will be executed breadth-first.
 The results will first contain all vertices at depth 1.
 Than all vertices at depth 2 and so on. - false (default) the traversal will be executed depth-first.
 It will first return all paths from min depth to max depth for one vertex at depth 1.
 Than for the next vertex at depth 1 and so on.